conda-forge/conda-forge.github.io/docs/maintainer/conda_forge_yml.md

   inspection: update-source  # update recipe using only source code
   inspection: update-grayskull  # update recipe using only grayskull

+  # try to detect new dependencies from PyPI wheel files (default: false)
+  run_deps_from_wheel: true

   # any branches listed in this section will get bot migration PRs in addition
   # to the default branch
   abi_migration_branches:
     - v1.10.x

   version_updates:
-    # use this for packages that are updated too frequently
+    # use this for packages that are updated too frequently (default: 0)
     random_fraction_to_keep: 0.1  # keeps 10% of versions at random

+    # A list of upstream sources to consider for upstream updates.
+    # Valid values are: pypi, cran, npm, rosdistro, rawurl, github, incrementalpharawurl, nvidia
+    # Defaults to all of the above.
+    sources:
+      - github
+      - pypi

+    # versions listed in this section will not be considered for automatic version updates
+    exclude:
+      - 0.9.1
 ```

 The `abi_migration_branches` feature is useful to, for example, add a